 …back to work!

-She smiled at me quite a bit and seemed very friendly, but she was also very focused on the job at hand.
+One female worker dressed in bright red stood out to me as well.
+She smiled frequently and seemed very friendly, but was also very focused on the job at hand.

 I didn't approach anyone, because I didn't want to disturb them or disrupt their work.
-However, this guy practically skipped towards me; he was so eager to talk to me!
+However, this guy practically skipped towards me; he was so eager to talk!